Ellen Mosley-Thompson

 Ellen Mosley-Thompson is a glaciologist and climatologist.
-She is a Distinguished University Professor at The Ohio State University and director of their Byrd Polar and Climate Research Center.
+She is a Distinguished University Professor at Ohio State University and director of their Byrd Polar and Climate Research Center.
 She is known as a pioneer in the use of ice cores from the Polar Regions for paleoclimatic research and is an influential figure in climate science.
 She is an elected fellow of the American Association for the Advancement of Science, the American Geophysical Union and an elected member of the National Academy of Sciences.

 Early life and education

 Mosley-Thompson was raised in West Virginia.
 She received a BS in Physics from Marshall University, where she was the only female student in the physics department.
-She went on to receive both her master's degree and her PhD in geography from The Ohio State University, where she focused on climatology and atmospheric science.
+She went on to receive both her master's degree and her PhD in geography from Ohio State University, where she focused on climatology and atmospheric science.
 For her PhD, she interpreted the physical and chemical characteristics of a 100-meter-long ice core drilled at the South Pole in 1974; she compared the results to other cores drilled across the continent, which showed patterns in atmospheric conditions and temperature across Antarctica.
 With this early research, she demonstrated the importance of extracting high temporally resolved records for paleoclimate studies and, along with her husband and research partner, Lonnie Thompson, she pioneered the study of dust (particulate matter) in polar ice cores as a way to examine Earth's climate history.

 In 1990, Mosley-Thompson joined the faculty of the Ohio State University.
 She became the director of their Byrd Polar and Climate Research Center in 2009.